qoherent/ria-hub-docs/docs/content/Usage/actions/act-runner.md

 The format of the registration token is a random string `D0gvfu2iHfUjNqCYVljVyRV14fISpJxxxxxxxxxx`.

-A registration token can also be obtained from the gitea [command-line interface](administration/command-line.md#actions-generate-runner-token):
+A registration token can also be obtained from the riahub [command-line interface](administration/command-line.md#actions-generate-runner-token):

 ```
 gitea --config /etc/gitea/app.ini actions generate-runner-token